amitofsk/dandy/docs/Dandy.md

-## 8.0 Displaying NUMERICAL data sent FROM the MICROCONTROLLER to the computer
+## 8.0 Displaying NUMERICAL DATA sent FROM the MICROCONTROLLER to the computer

 Files used in section 8:
 - widgets/AnalogInDisplay.py